adidier17/AuthorRank/paper/paper.md

 visualized using the browser-based library d3.js [Bostock2011].
-This capability is not part of the AuthorRank package, but AuthorRank does provide the capability to export the co-authorship network in a JSON format needed for visualization in d3.js.
+This capability is not part of the AuthorRank package, but AuthorRank does provide the capability to export the co-authorship network in a JSON format needed for visualization in d3.js (note that the presence of two "3" ranked authors is due to a tie in their AuthorRank scores).

 ![d3.js](../images/d3_mls.png)